hrbigelow/kernel-methods/src/kernel_methods.md

 ## Representer Theorem

 In the parlance of RHKS theory, the point $f_x \in \mathcal{H}$ corresponding to a given $x \in \mathcal{X}$ is called $x$'s *representer* of evaluation, and more generally, any point in $\mathcal{H}$ is a *representation* of some function in an abstract way.
 So, the Representer Theorem asserts that an optimal solution to a data fitting problem exists in the span of the representers of the data.
 That is, in the span of $(f_{x_i})$.
 The section on this article proving through orthogonal decomposition, that setting $\B{M} = \B{X}$ results in the minimum norm solution without any loss of expressive power, is a simplified version of this theorem.
 For more detail, see:  https://alex.smola.org/papers/2001/SchHerSmo01.pdf

+## Original Source code for Article

+The original article was built using Google Colab (markdown plus $\LaTeX$), and Svelte for the interactive plots.
+It is available at https://github.com/hrbigelow/kernel-methods.

+## Acknowledgments

+My understanding of Kernel Methods to this point required a lot of reading and puzzling over ideas.
+My friend and colleague Alex Shim originally introduced me to the concept of the RKHS, and since then I have had many clarifying discussions and questions.
+Ishaq Kothari provided valuable suggestions on an early draft of this article.